 I LOVE working with these hooks!
 They are my very favorites to use.
 I like the larger grip size — more comfortable for loooooong crocheting sessions.
 I love the pointed, in-line hook heads.
 They make it so much easier to work into chains and tight stitches.
 The wood is SO smooth and comfortable to hold.
 I love that they are longer than your standard crochet hook, so the end of it does not rub in the heel of my hand while I work.
-I also love the natural beauty of the wood and like that there is not any kind of intricate decoration on the handle that might rub in my hand and be irritating.
+The natural beauty of the wood is so enjoyable and I like that there is not any kind of intricate decoration on the handle that might rub in my hand and be irritating.
 I just like the plain, natural, smooth, beautiful wood.

-I am so happy to finally have this set of hooks.
+This set of hooks makes me so happy!
 These are the sizes I use most.
 I can work with fingering weight yarn all the way up to worsted weight yarn with this set.
 He doesn’t make them much smaller than this, although I did see an E up for auction once.
 He does make them bigger though, so I may eventually try to snag and L, M or N for bulky yarns.

 Aren’t these beautiful?!
 Do you have a Jimbo hook?
 Tell me about it — what size and what wood?
 What do you love about them?